Peilin-Yang/lamp/README.md

 	docker build -t yangpeilyn/lamp:basic .

-To run the image and bind to port 3306:
+To run the image and bind to port 8080:

-	docker run -d -p 8080:80 -name web yangpeilyn/lamp:basic
+	docker run -d -p 8080:80 --name=web yangpeilyn/lamp:basic

+To enter the existing container (*web* is the name of the container):

+    docker exec -ti web bash

 The first time that you run your container, a new user admin with all privileges will be created in MySQL with a random password.
 To get the password, check the logs of the container by running: